systemd/mkosi/mkosi.md

   not set, and it is up to build script to decide whether to do in in-tree or an out-of-tree build, and which build directory to use.

-* The **`mkosi.installdir/`** directory, if it exists, is automatically used as the install directory.
-  Specifically, this directory will be mounted into the build overlay at `$DESTDIR` when running the build script.
-After running the build script, the contents of this directory are installed into the final image.
-  This is useful to inspect the results of the install step of the build.

 * The **`mkosi.rootpw`** file can be used to provide the password for the root user of the image.
 If the password is prefixed with `hashed:` it is treated as an already hashed root password.
 The password may optionally be followed by a newline character which is implicitly removed.
 The file must have an access